Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 ### Setup Guide

-This is a step by step guide to setup the infrastructure an deploy the code to ingest, compute and visualise the LoRa Edge tracker data.
+This is a step by step guide to setup the infrastructure and deploy the code to ingest, compute, and visualise the LoRa Edge tracker data.

 For now the process is semi-automated.
 Certain steps need to be done manually.